Austria pushes Hypo debt bail-in despite Moody's warning

-The legislation will focus on "bailing in" holders of nearly 900 million euros ($1.23 billion) of debt guaranteed by Hypo's home province of Carinthia, not the 1 billion euros of debt with federal guarantees, a finance ministry spokesman said on Saturday.
+The legislation will focus on "bailing in" holders of nearly 900 million euros (728.8 million pounds) of debt guaranteed by Hypo's home province of Carinthia, not the 1 billion euros of debt with federal guarantees, a finance ministry spokesman said on Saturday.

 Late on Friday Moody's cut to junk status its ratings for Hypo's guaranteed subordinated debt, citing the government's plan to hit up holders of subordinated debt backed by Carinthia.